90dy/typescript-template-engine/README.md

-# TypeScript Template Engine (ts-tmpl-engine)
+# TypeScript Template Engine

-A TypeScript library that provides template tag functions for syntax highlighting and code generation.
-This project enables using TypeScript template literals with proper syntax highlighting for various file formats in VSCode.
+A monorepo for TypeScript template engine tools and libraries.
+This project enables using TypeScript template literals with proper syntax highlighting for various file formats in VSCode, along with code generation capabilities.

 ## Features